mendix/docs-site-test/content/en/docs/releasenotes/developer-portal/_index.md

 #### Fixes

 * We fixed an issue where you could not see the story details if one of the tasks had a title that was longer than 200 characters.

+### October 1st, 2021 {#oct1}

+#### New Features

+* We have released the company [Onboarding](/developerportal/control-center/#onboarding) functionality in Control Center that enables setting up Mendix onboarding specifically for all new members of your company.
+You can set up an onboarding email that new users get as soon as they create their Mendix accounts and a company onboarding page that new users land on.

 ### September 23rd, 2021